-Having a 'hand-made component' to their stock seems to be important to the Peets, whose inventory has kept a consistent character despite the passage of time and change in location.
+Green Light District is a small (by furniture standards), cheerful place where you can find such items as paper wall hangings, a saddle-leather counter stool or a wooden mini-bar.
+Having a 'hand-made component' to their stock seems to be important to the owners Deborah and David Peets, whose inventory has kept a consistent character despite the passage of time and change in location:

 A comment we've heard from visitors to the store many times has been, are all our products from the same designer?
 It suggests to us that it's our style and look that we keep going back to.
 People see a unity to our pieces even though they originate in so many different countries.

-It says something about a store when people come from Ottawa just to shop there.
-I wondered if the Ottawa customers had been any different from the Toronto ones, and the reply was 'yes'; apparently, denizens of the capital are less likely to let snowy weather get in the way of their shopping.
-Either way, it seems there's a good line of communication between the Peets and the people who buy from them.
+It says something about a store when people come from Ottawa just to shop there!
+And there's also a really good line of communication between the Peets and the people who buy from them:

-According to the Green Light District website, all of those pieces use only natural materials, and are made with 'a commitment to eco and social consciousness.'
-When I asked for an example, the Peets told me about the woman who makes their hand-hooked rugs.
+According to the Green Light District website, all of those pieces use only natural materials, and are made with "a commitment to eco and social consciousness."
+For an example, the Peets told us about the woman who makes their hand-hooked rugs:

 She uses reclaimed, up-cycled cotton to make the rugs, and it comes from the clippings of garment factories.
 She uses natural dyes.
 She works the cotton into her own patterns and has it delivered to her employees who are women with families.
 They are then able to complete the hand hooking while never leaving their own homes; they're able to create income, but at the same time, their family life doesn't suffer.

-I'll admit, I didn't expect the business of selling furniture to be terribly exciting, but the Peets' approach sounds a little bit more like an international treasure hunt than a boring job pushing chairs.
-For one thing, they love to travel, and tend to find new designers in their travels.
+The Peets' approach sounds a little bit more like an international treasure hunt than a boring job pushing chairs.
+For one thing, they love to travel, and tend to find new designers in their travels: